 "It sounds funny."

 "Yellow is not my only problem."

 "12 straight years outside the U.S." reflected an old friend.
 "That's all of elementary, middle school and high school.
 That's three presidential terms.
 And you returned on a boat!"

 "You're like an immigrant!
 You and Aya arrived here with nothing.
 Just backpacks and initiative!"

 "You're an anomaly."

 "Can you say something positive?"

-As I relearned, rediscovered and reclaimed my culture, I contrasted my experiences abroad with my recent experiences in the United States.
-If unprepared for common social and cultural norms, even the most well-intentioned visitor, expatriate, immigrant or returnee can get baffled, nervous and confused – and that can lead to mistakes and miscommunication.
+Slowly, I stopped comparing the U.S. with other countries I'd lived abroad and began to accept the cultural differences.
+As I relearned, rediscovered and reclaimed my culture, I understood how even the most well-intentioned visitor, expatriate, immigrant or returnee can get baffled, nervous and confused – and that can lead to miscommunication (misunderstandings, non-understandings and misinterpretations).
 Knowing what to do, expect and avoid can help bridge those gaps.

-Sometimes, your weaknesses can become your greatest asset – knowing how to transcend those weaknesses into strengths and provide genuine value can be the key to success.
+Sometimes your weaknesses can become your greatest asset – knowing how to transcend those weaknesses into strengths can be the key to success.